Firm Profile > Greenberg Traurig, LLP > New York, United States

 LanguagesEnglish Spanish Portuguese Hebrew Russian French Chinese (Mandarin)

-OtherChief Executive Officer : Brian L Duffy Executive Chair : Richard A Rosenbaum Other Offices : In addition to 31 offices in the US, the firm has offices in: Other Offices : Amsterdam Other Offices : Berlin Other Offices : London Other Offices : Mexico City Other Offices : Milan Other Offices : Seoul Other Offices : Shanghai Other Offices : Tel Aviv Other Offices : Tokyo Other Offices : Warsaw
+OtherChief Executive Officer : Brian L Duffy Executive Chair : Richard A Rosenbaum Other Offices : In addition to 30 offices in the US, the firm has offices in: Other Offices : Amsterdam Other Offices : Berlin Other Offices : London Other Offices : Mexico City Other Offices : Milan Other Offices : Seoul Other Offices : Shanghai Other Offices : Tel Aviv Other Offices : Tokyo Other Offices : Warsaw

 Greenberg Traurig, LLP > Firm Profile

-Greenberg Traurig, LLP has more than 2,200 attorneys in 41 offices in the United States, Latin America, Europe, Asia, and the Middle East.
+Firm overview: Greenberg Traurig, LLP has more than 2,200 attorneys in 40 offices in the United States, Latin America, Europe, Asia, and the Middle East.
 The firm’s lawyers help clients bridge diverse legal systems and cultures, with a focus on efficient, effective strategic advice and legal services.
 The strength of the firm’s global resources and culture enables its attorneys to combine local insights with an international perspective to help clients achieve their business goals.

-Our Latin America team works closely with attorneys across all of our practice groups, including our M&A, Capital Markets, Global Energy & Infrastructure Projects, Hospitality, Real Estate, Restructuring & Bankruptcy, Business Immigration, and International Litigation & Dispute Resolution teams.
+Latin American practice: Our Latin America team works closely with attorneys across all of our practice groups, including our M&A, Capital Markets, Global Energy & Infrastructure Projects, Hospitality, Real Estate, Restructuring & Bankruptcy, Business Immigration, and International Litigation & Dispute Resolution teams.

-International Offices: Amsterdam, Berlin*, London*, Mexico City*, Milan*, Seoul*.
+International offices: Amsterdam, Berlin*, London*, Mexico City*, Milan*, Seoul*.
 Shanghai, Tel Aviv*, Tokyo*, and Warsaw*.